ax.benchmark

 • Problem: a synthetic function, a surrogate surface, or an ML model, on which to assess the performance of algorithms.

-ax.benchmark.benchmark.benchmark_multiple_problems_methods(problems: Iterable[BenchmarkProblemProtocol], methods: Iterable[BenchmarkMethod], seeds: Iterable[int]) List[AggregatedBenchmarkResult][source]
+ax.benchmark.benchmark.benchmark_multiple_problems_methods(problems: Iterable[BenchmarkProblem], methods: Iterable[BenchmarkMethod], seeds: Iterable[int]) list[AggregatedBenchmarkResult][source]

 For each problem and method in the Cartesian product of problems and methods, run the replication on each seed in seeds and get the results as an AggregatedBenchmarkResult, then return a list of each AggregatedBenchmarkResult.

-ax.benchmark.benchmark.benchmark_one_method_problem(problem: BenchmarkProblemProtocol, method: BenchmarkMethod, seeds: Iterable[int]) AggregatedBenchmarkResult[source]
+ax.benchmark.benchmark.benchmark_one_method_problem(problem: BenchmarkProblem, method: BenchmarkMethod, seeds: Iterable[int]) AggregatedBenchmarkResult[source]

-ax.benchmark.benchmark.benchmark_replication(problem: BenchmarkProblemProtocol, method: BenchmarkMethod, seed: int) BenchmarkResult[source]
+ax.benchmark.benchmark.benchmark_replication(problem: BenchmarkProblem, method: BenchmarkMethod, seed: int) BenchmarkResult[source]

-Runs one benchmarking replication (equivalent to one optimization loop).
+Run one benchmarking replication (equivalent to one optimization loop).

 Parameters: